ibm-cloud-docs/data-virtualization/about.md

 # About
 {: #about}

-Data Virtualization is a fully managed public cloud service on {{site.data.keyword.cloud_notm}}.
+{{site.data.keyword.dv_short}} is a fully managed public cloud service on {{site.data.keyword.cloud_notm}}.
 It delivers the ability to view, access, manipulate, and analyze data without the need to know its physical format or location, and without having to move or copy it.
 {: shortdesc}

 ## Key features
 {: #ab_key_features}

-Data Virtualization is available as an on-demand licensing and delivery model with the following features:
+{{site.data.keyword.dv_short}} is available as an on-demand licensing and delivery model with the following features:

-- Data Virtualization is a fully managed service on IBM Cloud that you can use to easily and securely access data across many data sources.
+- {{site.data.keyword.dv_short}} is a fully managed service on IBM Cloud that you can use to easily and securely access data across many data sources.

 - You can create virtual objects, manage data source connections, virtualize data, and join virtual tables and views.
 - You can manage access to objects with defined Manager, Steward, Engineer, and User roles.